-It’s reasonable because I really want that the EPs and the LVs delve the life of these children.
-These children can grow knowledges about another type of life.
+It’s reasonable because I really want the EPs and the LVs to delve into the life of these children.
+These children can grow knowledge about another type of life.
 Currently, we’re unable to implement it in Sunshine 10, for we already signed the letter of agreements with our partners including project rundowns.
 But I believe it might work for the next seasons.

 And – Marino – my last question may sound random.
 But what do you think you’ve ever learned from the children?

 Maybe one, telling what comes up in their mind is not a problem.
 It’s solely about raising your hand and asking.
 But how come college guys – 18 or maybe 20 years old began losing their ability to raise their hands and ask?
 For these children, it’s so genuine and simple.
 They’re brave enough to make decisions.
 Can you imagine that they – approximately 6 years old – when you come, they see you as someone that they never knew before?